cyfrost/install-gnome-extensions/README.md

 ## Contributing

-Please [create an Issue](https://github.com/cyfrost/install-gnome-extensions/issues) for any suggestions, bug report you may have with this script.
-Or, better yet, [send a Pull Request](https://github.com/cyfrost/install-gnome-extensions/pulls) if the you've the fixes available.
+Please [Create an Issue](https://github.com/cyfrost/install-gnome-extensions/issues) for any suggestions, bug report you may have with this script.
+Or, better yet, [Send a Pull Request](https://github.com/cyfrost/install-gnome-extensions/pulls) if you have the fixes ready.

 ## License